Astronomy

 Electron shells: How electrons organize around the nucleus.

-Nitrogen has 7 electrons distributed across two electron shells.
-Its full electronic configuration is: 1s² 2s² 2p³, or simplified as: [He] 2s² 2p³.
+Nitrogen has 7 electrons distributed in two electron shells.
+Its full electronic configuration is: 1s² 2s² 2p³, or simplified: [He] 2s² 2p³.
 This configuration can also be written as: K(2) L(5).

-K Shell (n=1): Contains 2 electrons in the 1s sub-shell.
-This inner shell is complete and highly stable.
+K shell (n=1): contains 2 electrons in the 1s subshell.
+This inner shell is complete and very stable.

 However, once the triple bond is broken (requiring high temperature, high pressure, or catalysts), nitrogen becomes very reactive.
-It forms compounds with almost all elements, notably hydrogen (ammonia NH₃, hydrazine N₂H₄), oxygen (nitrogen oxides: NO, NO₂, N₂O, N₂O₃, N₂O₅), halogens (nitrogen trihalides), and many metals (nitrides).
-Nitrogen compounds exhibit an extraordinary range of properties, from essential fertilizers (nitrates, ammonia) to powerful explosives (TNT, nitroglycerin) to proteins and nucleic acids of life.
+It forms compounds with almost all elements, especially hydrogen (ammonia NH₃, hydrazine N₂H₄), oxygen (nitrogen oxides: NO, NO₂, N₂O, N₂O₃, N₂O₅), halogens (nitrogen trihalides), and many metals (nitrides).
+Nitrogen compounds exhibit an extraordinary range of properties, from essential fertilizers (nitrates, ammonia) to powerful explosives (TNT, nitroglycerin), as well as proteins and nucleic acids of life.

 The nitrogen cycle is one of the most important biogeochemical cycles on Earth.
 Although N₂ is abundant in the atmosphere, most organisms cannot use it directly.
 Biological nitrogen fixation by certain bacteria (symbiotic or free-living) converts N₂ into ammonia, which can then be assimilated by plants.
 Other bacteria carry out nitrification (conversion to nitrites then nitrates) and denitrification (return of nitrogen to the atmosphere).
 Humanity has profoundly disrupted this natural cycle with the massive industrial production of nitrogen fertilizers (Haber-Bosch process).